 Lately, we've noticed a lot of designers using geometric patterns, shapes and styles in their logo designs (opens in new tab), vector art (opens in new tab) and more.
 Using these shapes, the designs become a simple yet wholly striking work of art channelling influences from the design era of art deco.

 We've rounded up our favourite examples of geometric patterns and designs featuring geometric shapes.
 See what you think...

-Broug taught himself about Islamic geometric art by trying to deconstruct and recreate its patterns with a compass, ruler, pencil and paper, and today he creates his own Islamic-style designs when he's not travelling the world for an academic publisher.
+Broug taught himself about Islamic geometric art by trying to deconstruct and recreate its patterns with a compass, ruler, pencil and paper, and has created books such as Islamic Geometric Design, which examines Islamic geometric design in terms of its historical and cultural context.

-Much of his work features distinctly geometric elements, as can be seen in one of his recent illustrations, Curiosity.
+Much of his work features distinctly geometric elements, as can be seen in the illustration above, entitled Curiosity.
 Head to his site to see more examples of his eye-catching work.

-Australian designer, printer and podcaster Olivia King created this beautiful collection of concept packaging, which is suitably called Trigonometry.
-With a focus on angles and a bright visual identity, this design links up physical good with a digital app.
+Australian designer, printer and podcaster Olivia King (opens in new tab) created this beautiful collection of concept packaging, which is suitably called Trig (as in trigonometry).
+With a focus on angles and a bright visual identity, this design links up physical products with a digital app.

 09. Vector animals (opens in new tab)

 This project from designer Hope Little (opens in new tab), which began back in 2012, is a marvel of geometric design.
 These vector animals have proven so popular that Little has even started taking requests for portraits.

 "I wanted to steer away from my usual melty, disproportional illustrations and try for something clean and balanced," explains Little.
 "I started experimenting with shapes, settling on a triangle to keep things clean and simple.
 I wanted the illustrations to be bright and colourful, so I searched for animals, due to the fact the fur offered a wide variety of patterns and colours."